 Figure \ref{fig_case2_learningControl_a} shows the evolution of the cumulative reward for the four approaches.
-In terms of sample efficiency, it is clear that the model-based method has the poorest performance, exhibiting the slowest convergence, the lowest mean cumulative reward, and the largest variance.
-This is due to the policy's blind reliance on the model, hence the closure parameters $\bm{w}_p$, which must be identified while simultaneously training the policy.
-As these parameters are randomly initialized, the training of the model-based policy begins from a poor model.
-This leads to policy bias, as policy improvements in the virtual environment often fail to translate to improvements in the real environment.
-Interestingly, the incorrect mapping between the virtual and the real environments allows the live policy to jump between different action spaces erratically; although this further deteriorates the control learning performances, it helps improve the assimilation buffer diversity and, consequently, the model calibration.
+In terms of sample efficiency, the fully model-based strategy performs worst: it converges most slowly, reaches the lowest mean reward, and exhibits the largest variance.
+This behavior reflects its complete reliance on the surrogate model, whose parameters $\bm{w}_p$ must be identified while the policy is being optimized.
+Since these parameters are initialized randomly, the early policy updates are based on a poor model, which induces policy bias: improvements observed in the virtual environment do not reliably translate to the real system.
+Interestingly, this mismatch also causes the live policy to explore widely separated regions of the action space.
+Although this degrades control performance, it also enriches the assimilation buffer and indirectly improves model calibration.